 A DIGITAL NEW DEAL: VISIONS OF JUSTICE IN A POST-COVID WORLD

 The Covid pandemic has starkly visibilized the underlying inequality and injustice of the global economic paradigm.
 It has not only exposed the cumulative failings of the neoliberal order, but also testified to the inevitability of crisis and catastrophe inherent to it.
-IT for Change's ambitious new project 'A Digital New Deal: Visions of Justice in a Post-
+IT for Change participated in the project, 'A Digital New Deal: Visions of Justice in a